OT-CONTAINER-KIT/logging-operator/docs/content/en/docs/Getting Started/elasticsearch-setup.md

 - **Ingestion Node:** A node that has ingest role (default).
 Ingest nodes are able to apply an ingest pipeline to a document in order to transform and enrich the document before indexing.
 With a heavy ingest load, it makes sense to use dedicated ingest nodes and to not include ingest role from nodes that have the master or data roles.
 - **Client or Coordinator Node:** Requests like search requests or bulk-indexing requests may involve data held on different data nodes.
 A search request, for example, is executed in two phases which are coordinated by the node which receives the client request the coordinating node.

+There are few additional functionalities supported in the elasticsearch CRD.

+- TLS support and xpack support
+- Multi node cluster setup - master, data, ingestion, client
+- Custom configuration for each type of elasticsearch node

 <div align="center">
     <img src="https://github.com/OT-CONTAINER-KIT/logging-operator/blob/master/static/es-architecture.png?raw=true">
 </div>